DahlJonathan/UrakkaLaskin-android-/README.md

+this is a android app for calculating contract work(urakka) i made for my workplace

-# Getting Started
+## Getting Started

 **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding. you need an android emulator to run it

-## Step 1: Start the Metro Server
+### Step 1: Start the Metro Server

 npx react-native run-android